Criminal Minds Shrine

 1. S5.Ep12: Uncanny Valley: This is the first episode I ever remember watching.
 This case became complex very quickly, and the way the last woman was able to fight her way out is something that stood out to me.
 Not much character development happened in this episode, but it was great filler.
 It's number 1 for it's sentimental value.

 2. S2.E15: Revelations: This episode centers around Spencer Reid, as he had been abducted by the unsub.
 The story reveals the effects of religious abuse and drug addiction.
-It does also involve D.I.D (MPD as it was called back then), and it's obviously not the most accurate depiction of the mental illness.
+It does also involve D.I.D (MPD as it was called back then), and it's obviously not the most accurate depiction of the disorder, but I thought they did pretty alright.
 The episode reveals some of Reid's backstory and his struggles with his schizophrenic mother (this is a huge plot point in later seasons and is one of his major character motivations).
 This episode is one of my favorites due to the later story-building it sets up, and I thought it was a beautifully directed episode.

 3. S14.E13: Chameleon: This episode sets up the main antagonist of the final season, and I thought the Chameleon was such an interesting case.
 The killer is a conman who uses a different alias with each victim, but he has a similar M.O. each time.
 He removes the victims face and burns their house down.
 He targeted single, older women and used his own daughter for his cons.
 This episode focuses on Agent David Rossi and his retelling of events.
 Rossi had been personally attacked by the Chameleon, who threatened to steal his face next.
 I found this episode interesting because it was the first time the team has had a killer literally in their grip, and they got away.
 Honestly the Chameleon isn't a particularly unique case as far as the show goes, but the way he was able to evade the BAU for so long was a great storyline.